 The Q used to do their usual thing (in particular hounding Doc Mui), but after breaking their oath to stand by Odin at Ragnarok, Odin sealed them away.
 The only exception is avatar character macquivr (AKA "q").

 As with Star Trek, this is a "whew, where to begin?" entry.

 Many of the worlds from the Star Wars galaxy are present in UF — Corellia, Tatooine, Alderaan, Dantooine.

-Genom's military arm uses Galactic Empire equipment, up to and including the Death Star GENOM Armored Tyranny &Terror.
-(Which acronym referenced the uncanny resemblance to the Death Star that the logo AT&T used during the 1990s bore.)
+GENOM's military arm uses Galactic Empire equipment, up to and including the GENOM Armored Tyranny &Terror, which acronym referenced the uncanny resemblance between the Death Star and the logo used by AT&T in the 1990s.

 A great deal of Episodes I-IV is ancient history; Darth Vader put himself into cryonic suspension and was recently revived.
 Similarly, Obi-wan Kenobi was somewhat accidentally resurrected from the Force.